riteshitey/AWS-SAA-C02-Study-Guide/README.md

 # AWS SAA-C02 Study Guide
 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Here's a draft for your meeting minutes based on the conversation:

+---

+Meeting Minutes

+Date: [Insert Date]
+Attendees: Om, Robbie, [Other Names]
+Subject: Solution Design Discussion for DocumentDB

+Key Points Discussed:

+1. Next Steps:

+Final view of the solution to be shared by Monday.

+Om to sync with [her name] on Monday morning for coordination.

+Analyze and finalize the approach, considering both DynamoDB and Snapshot APIs.

+2. Approach Analysis:

+Discussion on using a snapshot-based solution for DocumentDB.

+Concern raised about losing secrets when terminating the service catalog.

+Evaluated two possible methods for managing DocumentDB restoration:
+a.
+Continue using service catalog (managing through CloudFormation).
+b.
+Replace the service directly like DynamoDB, though it may involve losing secrets from the service catalog.

+3. Secret Manager Handling:

+Focus on preserving the master user credentials during cluster restoration.

+The solution will rely on updating the secret values if the cluster host changes.

+For restoring from a snapshot, the password remains the same, but the hostname will change, which needs to be updated in the secret.

+Discussed the process to check if the secret version matches the backup state.
+If not, an update is required.

+Identified potential problems with secret management if the service catalog is terminated and recommendations were made to retain the secret outside of CloudFormation.

+4. Proposed Solution for Secret Management:

+Retain the master user credentials even when service catalog is terminated.

+If the snapshot ID is provided, skip secret creation to avoid errors during restoration.

+To avoid losing the ability to manage secrets, conditionally create the secret only when necessary, based on the presence of a snapshot ID.

+5. Next Steps:

+Om and Robbie will finalize the documentation with a solution overview.

+Om will work on adjustments to the CloudFormation template and secret management.

+Final version of the solution to be completed by Monday for presentation.

+6. Action Items:

+Robbie: Prepare documentation for the solution, focusing on the secret manager handling and restoration process.

+Om: Work on implementing the necessary changes to the template and document the process for reference.

+All: Sync again on Monday to finalize the approach and documentation.

+Conclusion:

+The team will continue working on the solution, focusing on the seamless handling of secrets and cluster restoration using both snapshots and the service catalog.
+Final updates and documentation are expected by Monday.

+---

+Let me know if you need any adjustments or additions!

 Subject: Discussion on DocumentDB Restore Challenges and Suggestions

 Hi Narendra, Product Technology Team, and All,